MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 [!INCLUDE[configure-proxy](configure-proxy.md)]

-You may also want to explicitly configure `dnf` to use this proxy at all times.
+You may also want to explicitly configure `dnf` to always use this proxy.
 Make sure that the following lines appear under the `[main]` section of `/etc/dnf/dnf.conf`:

 ```dnf.conf